 - The Road Traffic Regulations Act 1984

-- The Local Authorities' Traffic Orders (Procedure) (England) Regulations 2012
+- The Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996

 Measures we can bring in using TROs include:

 - Road or public right of way closures

 - Speed limits

 - Waiting, loading and unloading areas and time limits

 These measures and regulations help us to: